Skip to content

 Club vouchers help new and returning students pay for membership and introduce them to the world of clubs.

-Keep these in a safe place and return them to Guild to be reimbursed straight into your club bank account.
+Keep these in a safe place and return them to Guild reception to be reimbursed straight into your club bank account.

 Find out more: How to submit $5 Guild club vouchers